 Each week, they meet with students who are interested in careers in aging and learning from the rich life stories of seniors, many of whom are accomplished retired professionals.
 The seniors feel a sense of accomplishment mentoring students and imparting their knowledge and experience from their careers that span many decades.
 The students enjoy learning new things from and bask in the words of wisdom imparted by their senior mentors.
 With each weekly meeting, the bonds of their friendship are strengthened, all while giving the senior's caregivers time to join a support group, to get some work or household tasks done, or simply to enjoy some personal time.

 TimeOut launched as an in-person program at UCLA in 2015.
 In-person sessions were offered twice a week on the UCLA campus from 1-4pm.
 Due to the COVID-19 pandemic and for the safety of program participants, we transitioned to an online (virtual) program in March 2020.
-The online program was carefully curated to provide a secure environment where seniors and students can still engage in meaningful conversations and mentally stimulating activities from the safety and comfort of their homes
+The online program was carefully curated to provide a secure environment where seniors and students can still engage in meaningful conversations and mentally stimulating activities from the safety and comfort of their homes.

-View Dr. Tan's ProfileDr.
-Daphna Gans is an Associate Project Scientist and former Adjunct Assistant Professor at the UCLA Fielding School of Public Health, Assistant Director for Academic Programs for the UCLA Multicampus Program in Geriatrics Medicine and Gerontology, and Faculty Associate at the UCLA Center for Health Policy Research.
-Her main research interests include understanding the nexus of informal and formal elder care, developing planning strategies to address the potential future shortage in informal family caregivers and formal long-term care workforce, health policy, and health care delivery.
-In addition to her expertise in gerontology and health policy, she has vast experience in survey methodology including using, managing, and designing large-scale survey instruments.
+Dr. Daphna Gans is an Associate Project Scientist and former Adjunct Assistant Professor at the UCLA Fielding School of Public Health, Assistant Director for Academic Programs for the UCLA Multicampus Program in Geriatrics Medicine and Gerontology, and Faculty Associate at the UCLA Center for Health Policy Research.
+Her main research interests include the nexus of informal/formal elder care and developing strategies to address the potential future shortage in informal family caregivers.

 Check out our features in campus and local news!